NBKRedSpy/QM_LockItemTransfer/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_LockItemTransfer

 # Change Log

+## 1.6.3
+* Fixed M icon not being updated.
+Only fixes the context menu command, not the hotkey.

 ## 1.6.2
 * Fixed trash created from eating not being filtered.